Patient group support

 All of our relationships with patient groups and other healthcare organisations are based on transparency, trust and a shared objective to improve the lives of patients.

-Our Code of Conduct. our Global Community Support Policy, and our Global External Interactions Policy underpin that commitment.
-Amongst other things, our Policy requires that all support for patient groups must be covered by a written agreement and must respect the independence of such groups.
+Our Code of Conduct and our Global Policy on Ethical Interactions underpin that commitment.
+Amongst other things, our Policy requires that all support for a patient group must be consistent with the group’s mission and must respect the independence of such group.
 The vast majority of the patient groups we support receive funding from more than one source, and usually a large number of different sources.

 Which patient groups do you support?